zyzyx02/LLMemotions/README.md

 ## Statistical Analysis

-To reproduce the statistical analyses reported in the manuscript:
+To reproduce the statistical analyses reported in the manuscript use the files in the notebooks folder which contain Google Colab files.

-Merge event logs:

-python notebooks/01_merge_logs.ipynb

 Run non-parametric tests and effect size estimation:

 python notebooks/02_stats_and_effect_sizes.ipynb

 The analysis includes: